carbonplan/research/articles/dac-calculator-explainer/index.md

 Energy costs are also significant.
 Existing systems require between roughly 180 MW and 500 MW to capture 1 million tons of CO₂ per year — about as large as an individual power plant today.
 Of this energy requirement, roughly 80% is thermal energy and 20% electricity, where the thermal energy is required for heating during the regeneration step.

-Analyzing the cost of DAC also requires considering any associated greenhouse gas emissions, which effectively reduce the total amount of net removal, and thus increase the $/tCO₂ net removed cost.
+Analyzing the cost of DAC also requires considering any associated greenhouse gas emissions, which effectively reduce the total amount of net removal, and thus increase the [net removed cost](https://cdrprimer.org/read/chapter-4#sec-4-3).

 In a recent [paper](https://www.frontiersin.org/articles/10.3389/fclim.2020.618644/abstract), McQueen et al. evaluated the cost of co-constructing a solvent DAC process with its energy system.<Reference color={meta.color} data={sidenotes[1]}/> They evaluated two energy systems that burn natural gas onsite for heat and electricity, capturing nearly all of the CO₂ released during combustion, and six all-electric non-fossil systems.